rickstaa/panda-gazebo/README.md

 <!--alex ignore husky-hooks-->

-We use Husky pre-commit hooks and github actions to enforce high code quality.
+We use  [husky](https://github.com/typicode/husky) pre-commit hooks and github actions to enforce high code quality.
 Before contributing to this repository, please check the [contribution guidelines](CONTRIBUTING.md).